slevithan/oniguruma-parser/src/optimizer/README.md

 Some of the following optimizations (related to the representation of tokens) don't yet have names because, currently, they're always enabled.
 They will be optional in future versions (see [issue](https://github.com/slevithan/oniguruma-parser/issues/1)).

+🚀 = Can improve performance and reduce risk of ReDoS.

 <table>
   <tr>
     <th></th>